Ice Station Zebra

 Ice Station Zebra is a 1968 American espionage thriller film directed by John Sturges and starring Rock Hudson, Patrick McGoohan, Ernest Borgnine, and Jim Brown.
-The screenplay is by Alistair MacLean, Douglas Heyes, Harry Julian Fink, and W. R. Burnett, loosely based on MacLean's 1963 novel.
-Both have parallels to real-life events that took place in 1959.
-The film was photographed in Super Panavision 70 and presented in 70 mm Cinerama in premiere engagements.
+The screenplay is by Douglas Heyes, Harry Julian Fink, and W. R. Burnett, loosely based on Alistair MacLean's 1963 novel.
+Both were inspired by real-life events that took place in 1959 (the flight, loss and search for Discoverer 2).
+The film concerns a United States nuclear submarine that is rushed to the North Pole to rescue the personnel of Ice Station Zebra.

+The film was shot in Super Panavision 70 and presented in 70 mm Cinerama in premiere engagements.
 The original music score is by Michel Legrand.
+It was released on October 23, 1968, to mixed reviews, and it was not a box office success, earning only $4.6 million over its $8–10 million budget.

 Plot

-A satellite re-enters the atmosphere and ejects a capsule, which parachutes to the Arctic near a British scientific weather station moving with the ice pack named Drift Ice Station Zebra, approximately 320 mi northwest of Station Nord, Greenland in the Arctic Ocean ice pack.
+A satellite re-enters the atmosphere and ejects a capsule, which parachutes to Arctic ice, approximately 320 mi northwest of Station Nord, Greenland, in the Arctic Ocean ice pack.
 A person approaches, guided by a homing beacon, while a second person secretly watches from nearby.

-Immediately afterwards distress calls begin to be broadcast from Ice Station Zebra.
-Little can be wrung from them beyond that there was a fire and casualties in some sort of disaster.
-Commander James Ferraday, captain of the American nuclear attack submarine USS Tigerfish stationed at Holy Loch, Scotland, is ordered by Admiral Garvey of Naval Intelligence to rescue the survivors, outside the normal chain of command, with confirming orders through regular channels to follow.
+Commander James Ferraday, captain of the American nuclear attack submarine USS Tigerfish stationed at Holy Loch, Scotland, is ordered by Admiral Garvey to rescue the personnel of a British scientific weather station moving with the ice pack named Drift Ice Station Zebra.
+This, however, is cover for the real mission.

-He is told only about the ice station incident.
-An imperious British intelligence agent, "Mr. Jones", and a U.S. Marine platoon join the Tigerfish while in dock.
-After setting sail, a helicopter delivers Captain Anders, a strict officer who takes command of the Marines, and an old comrade of Jones, Boris Vaslov, a Russian defector and spy.

-The submarine sails beneath the thick Arctic pack ice but is unable to break through with its conning tower.
-Ferraday instead orders a torpedo shot to fracture the ice.
-When the inner torpedo hatch is opened to load it, sea water rushes in, flooding the compartment.
-The extra weight causes the submarine to nosedive, which is only arrested as the boat reaches crushing depth.
+British intelligence agent "Mr. Jones" and a United States Marine Corps platoon join the Tigerfish while in dock.
+After setting sail, a Kaman SH-2 Seasprite helicopter delivers Captain Anders, a strict officer who takes command of the Marines, and Boris Vaslov, a Russian defector and spy, who Jones trusts.
+The submarine sails beneath the thick Arctic pack ice, but is unable to break through with its conning tower.
+Ferraday orders a torpedo launch to break a hole in the surface.
+When the inner torpedo hatch is opened, seawater rushes in, flooding the compartment and causing the submarine to nose-dive.
+The Tigerfish is only saved shortly before reaching crush depth by pumping air into the flooded area.
+After an investigation, Ferraday discovers that the torpedo tube was sabotaged.
+Ferraday suspects Vaslov, while Jones suspects Anders, continuing to refuse Ferraday's demand for more information about the mission's true objective.

-Jones asserts it was no accident and Ferraday discovers evidence of sabotage.
-Ferraday suspects Vaslov, while Jones points to Anders.
-After an area of thin ice is detected, the Tigerfish breaks through to the surface.
-Ferraday, Vaslov, Jones, and the marine platoon set out for the weather station in a blizzard.
-On arrival, they find the base almost completely destroyed.
-Jones and Vaslov start questioning a few hypothermic survivors about what happened.
+The Tigerfish rises and breaks through thin ice to the surface.
+Ferraday, Vaslov, Jones, and the Marine platoon set out for the weather station in a blizzard.
+On arrival, they find the base almost burned to the ground and the scientists nearly dead from hypothermia.
+Jones and Vaslov start questioning the survivors about what happened.

-Jones reveals to Ferraday that he is looking for a canister of film with immense Cold War implications.
-It was shot by an advanced experimental camera designed by the British, which uses special film developed by the Americans, both of which were stolen by the Soviets and sent into orbit to photograph locations of American missile silos.
-However, the satellite also recorded all the Soviet missile sites.